DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 Some examples of inappropriate behaviour:

 * Judging the question or the person asking the question ("this is a stupid questions and everyone who can read docs knows the answer")
-* Soliciting any kind of personal information (such as marital status, phone number, address, etc)
+* Soliciting any kind of personal information (such as marital status, sexual orientation, phone number, address, etc)
 * Continued one-on-one communication after requests to cease